 Turn old and expired nail polishes into normal paints to give a personal touch-up to mugs, plates, planters, pen stands/holders, etc.

-Conclusion on the expiration date for makeup & skincare
+Conclusion on cosmetic expiration date

 It’s alright to use expired makeup for a couple of weeks longer if your favorite product is sold out or you don’t have time to find a replacement immediately.
 But don’t prolong the purchase, or else you’ll end up damaging your skin.